 (Originally published on 12/27/12)

 I was told that Alouishes never missed a scheduled workday in his fourteen years on the job, which didn’t surprise me.
 He was a comforting constant when I patronized this very special diner—almost always there.
-While the man was not especially proficient in the English language, he rarely erred and effortlessly communicated in the fast and furious diner universe.
+While the man was not especially proficient in English, he rarely erred and effortlessly communicated in the fast and furious diner universe.
 He had a certain knack—a sixth sense—for zeroing in on his customers from great distances.
 Alouishes would often times have coffee on the table before my diner companions and I even entered the place.
 That’s the kind of guy he was.
-He kept a vigilant eyes on our those cups, too, making sure they were never empty.
+He kept a vigilant eye on our cups, too, making sure they were never empty.

 No comments: